-Where the size and make-up of the module dataset allows, we will conduct sub-group analyses to establish any differential impact of each approach / intervention on disadvantaged pupils, by gender, and by ethnicity (hence addressing RQ3).
+Where the size and make-up of the topic dataset allows, we will conduct sub-group analyses to establish any differential impact of each approach / intervention on disadvantaged pupils, by gender, and by ethnicity (hence addressing RQ3).

-Investigation of heterogeneity (within and across modules)
+Investigation of heterogeneity (within and across topics)

-We will calculate the following tests/statistics to determine the presence of statistical heterogeneity: Q-test, I^2 and tausquared.
+We will calculate the following tests/statistics to determine the presence of statistical heterogeneity: Q-test, I2 and tau-squared.
 If the Q-test result is statistically significant (p <.05), then this will be an indicator of significant heterogeneity (Lipsey & Wilson, 2001).
-If the I^2 exceeds 75%, then this will be considered 'considerable heterogeneity' (Deeks, Higgins & Altman, 2020) and no overall mean effect size will be reported for the given analysis.
+If the I2 exceeds 75%, then this will be considered 'considerable heterogeneity' (Deeks, Higgins & Altman, 2020) and no overall mean effect size will be reported for the given analysis.